Gridstone/DebugDrawer/README.md

 container will be inside of a [`DrawerLayout`](https://developer.android.com/reference/androidx/drawerlayout/widget/DrawerLayout), allowing you to swipe from the "end" edge of your screen to get access to debug settings.
 For release builds you'll be pushing views into the root container as normal.
+If you have gesture navigation enabled, you can swipe in from the top 200dp of the screen to reveal the drawer instead of navigating back.

 ### Making new modules